ADesprets/cp4i-install/doc/README.md

 ## Customisation

-1) The source of documents are in the customisation/<capability>/scripts (or config) folders
+1) The source of documents are in the working/<capability>/scripts (or config) folders
-2) The generated files are in customisation/<capability>/scripts (or config) folders
+2) The generated files are in working/<capability>/scripts (or config) folders
-3) We execute the customisation from customisation/<capability>/scripts
+3) We execute the the demos from working/<capability>/scripts

 This asset is the result of the collaboration of several people included in the git.
 You are welcome to join the gang.